-Through the Eyes of A Child - A Poem About Abuse
+Through the Eyes of An Abused Child - A Poem About Abuse

 Working at a center for children who had an open abuse or neglect case through the local Children and Family Services was one of the most painful and most rewarding jobs I have ever had.
 This poem reflects the uncertainty that children in these situations face that even adults can't understand—unspoken fears that young eyes and hearts face on a daily basis.